Jump to section:

 You can buy them in weights of one gram, one ounce, ten ounces, and one kilo.
 They typically have a purity rating of 999.9.

 Gold ETFs have been around for less than 15 years, however, since the launch of the very first gold ETF back in 2004 they have become one of the most popular forms of gold investment, allowing investors to profit from changes in the price of gold without having to own any physical gold themselves.

-Physical Gold offers a wide range of gold based investments including vat free gold bars, tax-free coins and much much more.
+Physical Gold offers a wide range of gold based investments including vat free gold bars (such as 100g, 1oz and 1 kilo), tax-free coins and much much more.
 To speak to one of our experienced brokers or to find out more information on any of our product ranges please contact us on 020 7060 9992.

 Daniel Fisher formed physical Gold in 2008, after working in the financial industry for 20 years.
 He spent much of that time working within the new issue fixed income business at a top tier US bank.
 In this role, he traded a large book of fixed income securities, raised capital for some of the largest government, financial, and corporate institutions in the world and advised the leading global institutional investors.
 Daniel is CeFA registered and is a member of the Institute of Financial Planning.